Examine Mongolia’s search for balance between environmental conservation and natural resource development on the doorstep of China and Siberia.

 Experience some of the most pristine natural environments in the world.

-See the Gobi Desert, vast mountain ranges, and forest steppes of a country both protected and restricted by its dramatic environment.
+See the East Gobi Desert, vast mountain ranges, and forest steppes of a country both protected and restricted by its dramatic environment.
 You’ll also visit ancient Lake Baikal, the deepest lake in the world, in Russia’s East Sibera region.

 Learn to ride a horse and use horses for transportation.